 It’s no secret that I love to cook.
-I think the reason that some people shy away from it is that they don’t have the proper tools and that makes the job hard and the outcome uncertain.
+I think the reason that some people shy away from it is that they don’t have the proper tools which make the job hard and the outcome uncertain.

 This just makes me chuckle.
-I have a kitchen full of very basic and inexpensive tools that I use all the time so stash your credit card for just a sec while I show how economical it can be to outfit your kitchen with my list of 17 essential kitchen tools.
+I have a kitchen full of very basic and inexpensive tools that I use all the time so stash your credit card for just a sec while I show how economical it can be to outfit your kitchen with my list of 17 essential kitchen tools that won’t break your budget.

 Take Time To Appreciate The Little Things